1.1. In these Terms and Conditions the following expressions shall, unless the context requires otherwise, have the meaning set out below:

 6.1.3. not to imply your organisation is registered with the FR unless you are authorised to do so;

-6.1.4. not to use the Registration Badge in any way which would tend to allow it to lose its distinctiveness, become liable to mislead the public, or be materially detrimental to or inconsistent with the good name, goodwill, reputation and image of the FR;
+6.1.4. not to use the Fundraising Badge in any way which would tend to allow it to lose its distinctiveness, become liable to mislead the public, or be materially detrimental to or inconsistent with the good name, goodwill, reputation and image of the FR;

-6.1.6. to remove the Registration Badge and any references to your organisation being registered with the FR from (and if that is not possible, to withdraw from circulation) any materials bearing it or them within one month of the termination of this Agreement.
+6.1.6. to remove the Fundraising Badge and any references to your organisation being registered with the FR from (and if that is not possible, to withdraw from circulation) any materials bearing it or them within one month of the termination of this Agreement.

 7. Registration fee and levy